 - R1.
-Each Responsible Entity shall have one or more documented recovery plan(s) that collectively include each of the applicable requirement parts in CIP-009-6 Table R1 Recovery Plan Specifications.
+Each Responsible Entity shall have one or more documented recovery plan(s) that collectively include each of the applicable requirement parts in CIP-009-76 Table R1 Recovery Plan Specifications.
 [Violation Risk Factor: Medium] [Time Horizon: Long Term Planning]. - M1.
-Evidence must include the documented recovery plan(s) that collectively include the applicable requirement parts in CIP-009-6 Table R1 Recovery Plan Specifications.
+Evidence must include the documented recovery plan(s) that collectively include the applicable requirement parts in CIP- 009-76 Table R1 Recovery Plan Specifications.

-CIP-009-6 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-009- 76 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems BCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
 EACMS; and 2.
-PACS Conditions for activation of the recovery plan(s).
+PACS Medium Impact BES Cyber Systems BCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
+EACMS 4.
+EACMS 5.
+SCI hosting High or Medium Impact BCS or their associated: PACS; or EACMS EACMS Conditions for activation of the recovery plan(s).
 An example of evidence may include, but is not limited to, one or more plans that include language identifying conditions for activation of the recovery plan(s).
-Medium Impact BES Cyber Systems and their associated: 1.
-EACMS; and 2.
-PACS